TEEs-projects/Time-manipulation-Attack/README.md

 ## **1 Description**<a id="chapter-000"></a>
-**Built for research use**: a novel attack series on OpenEthereum, an implementation of Proof-of-Authority Aura.

 **Built for research use**: This tool is designed for research purposes and is capable of conducting a novel series of attacks on OpenEthereum, an implementation of Proof-of-Authority Aura.